 Since Hingham’s Harborlight last reported on this local group called Stand Up and Speak Out back in March of this year, the movement has attracted more townspeople and even media attention from reporting outlets states away.
 In just a couple of months, the protests have grown from around fifty participants to an astonishing one hundred and seventy.

-Originally started by local Hingham residents Pat Granahan and Pat White, Stand up and Speak Out has figured out how to expertly adapt their focuses towards growing their community outreach and advocating for their most pressing concerns to be heard with some recent signs reading “Save our Democracy” or simply phrases like “Be Kind”.
+Originally started by local Hingham residents Pat Granahan and Jean White, Stand up and Speak Out has figured out how to expertly adapt their focuses towards growing their community outreach and advocating for their most pressing concerns to be heard with some recent signs reading “Save our Democracy” or simply phrases like “Be Kind”.

 The dedication shown by this group sparks some important questions activists often have to ask.
 How do we get community members from all different backgrounds and generations to come together and promote a singular cause?
 And how do these multitudes of people come to share their beliefs and work as one unit?